bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 There are hopefully also some security improvements such as threshold signatures, but it's still very much a research phase.
 Mostly I think the greatest benefit really is privacy.
-There is also something to be said about the fact that with the way that `Taproot` works and the way that Lightning requires a bunch of different spend paths, with `taproot` taptrees we are able to make a bunch of those spend paths much cheaper, and we are also able to not reveal the ones that are being unused.
+There is also something to be said about the fact that with the way that taproot works and the way that Lightning requires a bunch of different spend paths, with taproot taptrees we are able to make a bunch of those spend paths much cheaper, and we are also able to not reveal the ones that are being unused.

 So it's also a bit of a cost reduction there, which will save us some fees.
 But first of all, why do we have better privacy?
 The primary reason that we have better privacy is because right now, Lightning channels on chain have a signature of a 2 of 2 multisig.
-The big improvement, or one of the two big improvements that `Taproot` brings is Schnorr signatures.
+The big improvement, or one of the two big improvements that taproot brings is Schnorr signatures.
 And the cool thing about Schnorr signatures is that they allow us to have quite trivial `n` of `n` signatures that still look like they are single Sig.

 So nobody monitoring the chain would know that channel open is actually a channel open because it would be theoretically indistinguishable from just regular transaction to a single key.